Little Golden Farm

 Can I FaceTime or video chat with the puppies before selecting one?

-Yes, we offer families the opportunity to see the puppies through FaceTime or Zoom calls!
-This allows you to observe their personalities, ask questions, and feel confident in your decision.
-I’ll also send regular updates, photos, and videos so you can stay connected as your puppy grows and develops before coming home.
+I also send regular updates, photos, and videos so you can stay connected as your puppy grows and develops before going home.

 Do you evaluate puppy temperaments to help match them with families?